magyarmelinda/random-colour/README.md

-# randomColor
+# Random Colour Generator
-Random color changer page using DOM Events. 🎨
+A page that generates random colors using DOM Events.